Parivrtta Ardha Chandrasana: Revolved Half Moon

-Parivrtta Ardha Chandrasana (PAHR-ee-VREE-tah ARD-uh chan-DRAHS-uh-nuh), or Revolved Half Moon pose, requires balance, focus, strength, and flexibility.
-Maintaining the posture requires balancing energy in the legs and arms; the upper body and the lower.
-Although challenging, Revolved Half Moon pose evokes the cooling, rejuvenating qualities of the moon, making it a great posture for late day and bedtime practice.
+Parivrtta ardha chandrasana (PAHR-ee-VREE-tah ARD-uh chan-DRAHS-uh-nuh) requires balance, focus, strength, and flexibility.
+Maintaining the posture requires balancing energy in the legs and arms, the upper body and the lower.
+Revolved half moon pose evokes the cooling, rejuvenating qualities of the moon.

 Philosophy + Origin

-The moon is significant in every culture, and to many, the state of the moon influences the individual state of being.
+The state of the moon can influence an individual’s state of being.
 On full moon days, for example, you might feel headstrong and overly ambitious.
-New moon days can leave you feeling unmotivated and meek.
-These extremes, balance out as the moon makes its way from new to full.
-In Revolved Half Moon pose, you are asked to find that balance by equally using the arms, legs, upper body, and lower body.
-When found, this physical equanimity brings mental balance, which can lead to discovering that “sweet spot” in all aspects of life.
+New moon days can leave you feeling unmotivated.
+These extremes balance out as the moon makes its way from new to full.
+Revolved half moon pose asks practitioners to find balance by equally using the arms, legs, upper body, and lower body.
+When found, this physical equanimity brings mental balance, which can lead to discovering the “sweet spot” in all aspects of life.

-- Place a block under your bottom hand for support to achieve proper alignment.
+- Place a block under your bottom hand to bring the ground closer to you.

-- Press the sole of your raised foot firmly against a wall for support and to learn how to correctly engage the leg muscles.
+- Press the sole of your raised foot firmly against a wall for support and to engage the leg muscles.

-- To increase the challenge of this posture, keep your lower hand off the floor, bringing it into a mudra or to your heart.
+- Hover your lower hand off the floor, bringing elbow to your knee or hand to your heart.